Parsl/parsl/docs/userguide/execution.rst

 |                     | * `HighThroughputExecutor` |                        |
 +---------------------+----------------------------+------------------------+

-2. ``How many and how long are the tasks? and how many nodes do you have to execute them ?``
+2. How many and how long are the tasks?
+How many nodes do you have to execute them ?

 +---------------------+---------------------+--------------------+----------------------------+
 | Node scale          | Task Duration       |  Task Count        | Suitable Executor          |